Kandy G. Lopez: Work

-Marly and Luis is a 96 x 60 inch yarn and acrylic on mesh canvas depicting two siblings of Dominican decent in front of a green background.
+Marly and Luis is a (96 x 60 inch) yarn and acrylic on mesh canvas depicting two siblings of Dominican decent in front of a green background.
 In the image, Luis is leaning his arm on Marly's shoulder while they both look straight.
-Created in 2022, it's featured in Lopez' (In)Visible Threads exhibition at the Riverside Art Museum.
+Created in 2022, it's featured in Lopez' solo exhibition, (In)Visible Threads Exhibition (2024–2025), at the Riverside Art Museum, California.